Construction of Loop 303 south, between Interstate 10 to Van Buren Street is anticipated to start in fall 2015 and conclude in late 2017.

-Frontage Road Update: The I-10 frontage roads connecting to/from Cotton Lane are now open.
+The I-10 frontage roads connecting to/from Cotton Lane opened.

 Construction on the segments between Bell Road and Northern Avenue and between Thomas and Camelback roads was completed in late summer.
 Between Northern Avenue and Bell Road, traffic can use three lanes in each direction at a speed limit of 65 mph.
 Work also began on the final segment between Camelback Road and Glendale Avenue.